 - 1. Warning.
 A notice in writing to the student that the student is violating or has violated institutional regulations. - 2.
 Disciplinary Probation.
 Probation is for a specified period of time and includes the probability of more severe disciplinary sanctions if the student is found to violate any institutional regulations during the probationary period. - 3.
 Loss of privileges.
 Denial of specified privileges for designated period of time. - 4.
-Fines. - 5.
+Fines. e.
 Restitution.
 Compensation for loss, damage or injury.
-This may take the form of appropriate service and/or monetary or material replacement. - 6.
+This may take the form of appropriate service and/or monetary or material replacement. - 5.
 Education.
 The student may be asked to meet with a University official and/or attend a special program which addresses the behavior which led to the disciplinary action.
-The program could be sponsored or facilitated by a group off or on campus. - 7.
+The program could be sponsored or facilitated by a group off or on campus. - 6.
 Notification of Parent.
-Alcohol-related violations by an underage student are likely to be referred to the student's parent(s) or guardian, and in some cases if the student is 21 years of age or older. - 8.
-Discretionary: Work assignments, community service, or other assignments related to the specific violation. - 9.
-Campus Restriction.
-Students may be denied access to the residence halls, access to the campus (including classes), and/or access to all other activities or privileges for which the student might otherwisebe eligible. - 10.
-Non-academic Suspension.
+Alcohol-related violations by an underage student are likely to be referred to the student's parent(s) or guardian, and in some cases if the student is 21 years of age or older. - 7.
+Discretionary: Work assignments, community service, or other assignments related to the specific violation.

+- 8. Non-academic Suspension.
 Separation of the student from Fontbonne for a definite period of time, after which the student may apply for readmission, subject to any specified conditions.
-If a suspended student violates or fails to meet the specified conditions for readmission, regardless of whether the student applies for readmission, the non-academic suspension may be converted to a non-academic dismissal by the Vice President for Student Affairs. - 11.
+If a suspended student violates or fails to meet the specified conditions for readmission, regardless of whether the student applies for readmission, the non-academic suspension may be converted to a non-academic dismissal by the Vice President for Student Affairs. - 9.
 Non-academic dismissal.
-Permanent separation of a student from Fontbonne.
-The student may not apply for readmission.
+A student may be dismissed from Fontbonne University for a variety of non-academic offenses.
+These include, but are not limited to, behavior or attitudes unworthy of a good campus citizen or violation of any University policy.